 • Add the almond/chickpea mixture to a large bowl and mix in the celery, grapes, dried cherries, vegan mayo, lemon juice, and salt and pepper to taste.

 • Refrigerate until ready to serve.
 It will keep in the refrigerator for up to 5 days.
-Serve on bread with lettuce, on a salad or even with crackers.
+Serve on croissants or bread with lettuce, on a salad or even with crackers.
 Enjoy!

 Notes